Obscuretone/obscuretone.github.io/public/posts/en/eventually_consistent.md

 They maintain multiple resume versions.
 They compress experience differently for each role.
 They omit relevant work because it does not fit the page.
 They exaggerate the visible parts because the process rewards visibility.
 They apply to roles that are adjacent, aspirational, or merely tolerable because the market has become too noisy to reward precision.

-That does not make candidates dishonest as a class.

-It makes them participants in the same distributed system.
+Candidates are adapting as participants in the same distributed system, not becoming dishonest as a class.

 The resume is a replica of the person's work history.
 It is lossy, stale, and optimized for the reader expected to consume it.
 The job posting is a replica of the employer's need.
 It is also lossy, stale, and optimized for the market expected to consume it.

 Then both sides compare the replicas and act surprised when reality fails to match.

-## Eventual Consistency Is Not Enough
+## Eventual Consistency Fails People

 Eventual consistency is useful in software when the system can tolerate temporary disagreement.